GingerJono/airflow/README.md

    ```sh
    helm upgrade airflow airflow-stable/airflow --values ./deployment/custom-values.yaml
    ```

+   - Before doing this is may be sensible to confirm the currently kubectl context, which determines the environment this affects.
+This can be done using the command `kubectl config current-context`.
+   - You can use `kubectl config view` to see all available contexts, and `kubectl config use-context` to set the context

 To check if everything has worked you may find the following commands useful: